 If you’re looking to track your spending, view transactions by category, and set a budget, technically you’ll be able to use either Mint or Personal Capital to do so.
 However, to be honest, there’s a clear winner in this category: Mint.
 Although Personal Capital does feature a budgeting section prominently on its dashboard, its features are simply no match for Mint’s.

 What makes Mint stand out is that it not only comes loaded with a wide selection of spending categories but also allows you to create categories of your own.
 Then, you can set limits in each category and get alerts when you exceed those thresholds.
 All of this is what has made Mint such a popular choice among those trying to get a handle on their spending.

-Meanwhile, while Personal Capital will allow you to filter your spending by a few popular categories, there’s not much in the way of adding new categories or even setting individual budgets.
+Meanwhile, while Personal Capital will allow you to filter your spending by a few popular categories, there’s not much in the way of setting individual budgets.
 Instead you can adjust your total budget and monitor how your monthly spending is unfolding.
 Therefore, those looking for a more in-depth and customizable budgeting experience will likely be disappointed and want to look elsewhere.